-CIRCULAR guitar development curriculum is a performance plan developed by Music First for the intermediate/advanced guitarist.
+CIRCULAR bass development curriculum is a performance plan developed by Music First for the intermediate/advanced

-Here are just a few of the specific concepts your teacher will help you with in relationship with our CIRCULAR guitar program.
+Here are just a few of the specific concepts your teacher will help you with in relationship with our CIRCULAR bass program.

 Reading music from 5th -17th position

 Right hand techniques (alt, Slap, Pluck M-I_I-M)

 Chord voicing (Advanced, all positions)

 Soloing (How scales and modes relate to solos)

 Advanced ( Hammer-ons, Pull- offs, Vibrato and Slides)

 Advanced theory (How chords, scales, modes and arpeggios relate)